(By Tim Seldin, Montessori Foundation)

 - JSM Parent

-Joyful Scholars is the only preschool through elementary school in the valley that provides a traditional Montessori education.
+Joyful Scholars is the only preschool through junior high in the valley that provides a traditional Montessori education.
 In addition, it's the only private school with a focus on bilingual instruction.
 Students enjoy a low teacher-student ratio, project-based learning, individual instruction, and a host of exceptional learning activities.